f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

     }

-To download a specific log file use the following API call.
+To download a specific log file, use the following API call.

 .. code-block:: bash